Všeruby (Plzeň-North District): Administrative division

+Etymology

+The name Všeruby is probably derived from the Czech words vše ('all') and rubati ('to chop').
+That would mean it was a village of lumberjacks.
+However, in the oldest documents the name is written as Všeroby.
+Either this is a typo, or the root of the name is actually the word roba, which in Old Czech meant 'servant' or 'prostitute'.

 Geography

 Všeruby is located about 15 km northwest of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is at 540 m above sea level.
 The Třemošná River flows through the town.

 History

 The first written mention of Všeruby is from 1212.
 Until 1945, most of the inhabitants were ethnic Germans.
-In 1945, the German population was expelled.
+In 1945, the German-speaking population was expelled.

 Transport

-The I/20 road (part of the European route E49) from Plzeň to Karlovy Vary passes through the municipal territory.
+The I/20 road (part of the European route E49) from Plzeň to Karlovy Vary runs through the municipal territory.